All About Supplements for Cushing's

 What kinds of supplements can I give to my dog for Cushing's disease?

-NOTE: when purchasing melatonin, make sure it is not timed or extended release and does not contain xylitol, which is toxic to dogs.
+NOTE: when purchasing melatonin, make sure it's not rapid or extended release and does not contain xylitol, which is toxic to dogs.
+Also, talk to your veterinarian before giving melatonin to a diabetic dog, as some evidence suggests it can cause insulin resistance.

 Lignans are naturally occurring compounds found in plants.
 Some pet owners combine lignans with melatonin and use them as a holistic remedy for Cushing's disease or atypical Cushing's disease.
-There are two types of lignans: HMR (hydroxymatairesinol) and SDG (secoisolariciresinol diglucoside).
+There are two types of lignans: HMR and SDG.
 HMR lignans are extracted from spruce trees, whereas SDG lignans are typically derived from flaxseed hulls.
-HMR lignans are more easily absorbed into the bloodstream than SDG lignans, which means a smaller dose is needed if using HMR lignans.
+Both are generally safe for dogs; however, SDG lignans can cause gastrointestinal side effects due to their high fiber content.

-Fortetropin is a product developed and owned by MYOS (a muscle health company).
+Fortetropin is a product developed by MYOS (a muscle health company).
 It’s made from fertilized chicken egg yolks.
-There’s evidence that Fortetropin helps to build muscles and reduce muscle loss, which makes it potentially beneficial for dogs that have muscle weakness from Cushing’s disease.
+There’s evidence that Fortetropin helps to build muscles and reduce muscle loss, which makes it potentially beneficial for dogs that have hind leg weakness from Cushing’s disease.

-Omega-3’s are fats extracted from the body tissue of fish.
-Among other things, they’re known to fight inflammation, promote healthy skin, and lower blood pressure.
+Fish oil, derived from the tissue of fish, is a rich source of omega-3 fatty acids.
+Among other things, studies suggest that fish oil can potentially fight inflammation, promote healthy skin, and lower blood pressure.

 Milk Thistle (silybin/silymarin)

 Milk thistle is a flowering plant that belongs to the daisy family.
 Studies show that it has the potential to protect and support the liver, meaning it can benefit dogs that have elevated ALT or other liver issues.
-It generally has little to no effect on ALP, however.
+It generally has little to no effect on elevated ALP caused by Cushing's, however.
 Most milk thistle supplements consist of either milk thistle seed or extracts of milk thistle, known as silybin and silymarin.

 References (external)